MicrosoftDocs/Viva/Viva/goals/ms-teams-integration.md

 ## How to access Viva Goals from Microsoft Teams

 You can also access Viva Goals by adding it as a tab in a Microsoft Teams channel.
 To do so, click on + in the channel title pane to open the ‘Add a tab’ pop-up.
-Search and select ‘Ally’ and click ‘Add’ in the preview window.
-Choose the Ally entity (Individual OKR, Team OKR, Organization OKR) you would like to map as a channel tab.
+Search and select ‘Viva Goals’ and click ‘Add’ in the preview window.
+Choose the Viva Goals entity (Individual OKR, Team OKR, Organization OKR) you would like to map as a channel tab.